Seahawks practice report: Bobby Wagner back in pads, but still waiting to get back in games

 — LB Shaquem Griffin sat out with a bruised knee suffered in the game against Denver last Thursday.
 He has practiced with it this week but Carroll said after Thursday’s workout it flared up again and he took Friday off.
 Carroll said it’s unclear if he will play Sunday.

 — QB Geno Smith, who had a cyst removed from his knee a week ago, was back in pads.
 Carroll called it “a remarkable” recovery but it’s unclear if Smith will play Sunday.
-Lynch is expected to get the second QB after Russell Wilson, presuming Wilson does indeed play, as the team has indicated all week but which Carroll decided to be vague about on Friday.
+Lynch is expected to get the second QB reps after Russell Wilson, presuming Wilson does indeed play, as the team has indicated all week but which Carroll decided to be vague about Friday.

-— RB Bo Scarbrough is now dealing with a groin issue as well as a hand injury suffered in the game and has not practiced the last two days and is also uncertain for the game.
+— RB Bo Scarbrough is now dealing with a groin issue as well as a hand injury suffered in the game and has not practiced the past two days and is also uncertain for the game.

 — DE Ziggy Ansah also is dealing with a groin issue and it’s unclear when he will be able to practice.
 Ansah has yet to practice since signing last spring, initially rehabbing from shoulder surgery.
 Carroll said all the strength is back in the shoulder and it’s just the groin that is an issue now.
 Carroll said the groin issue is not major but that “it’s going to take him a bit” to get back.
-Still, when asked if the injury could hold Ansah out for the start of the regular season, Carroll said “I don’t think so.”
+Still, when asked if the injury could hold Ansah out for the start of the regular season, Carroll said, “I don’t think so.”

 — OL Mike Iupati remains out with a calf injury.
 Ethan Pocic continues to play at left guard in his place.